BRAND MEMORIES – LIVING WITH DEMENTIA

 Professional development talks

-Visit the Museum for memory themed evenings in our professional development programme.
-Discover the future of memory-making in brands and advertising.
+Visit the Museum for memory themed evenings in our professional development programme – a series of talks and workshops for anyone interested in advertising and branding.

-For our first memory themed professional development talk, Dr Hamish McPharlin, Head of Insight at BBC Global News, speaks on the topic of creating a brand story that is impactful and enduring in the mind of the consumer.
+Our first memory themed talk was delivered by Dr Hamish McPharlin, Head of Insight at BBC Global News, who spoke on the topic of creating a brand story that is impactful and enduring in the mind of the consumer.

 VOLUNTEER WITH US